Curb Your Enthusiasm head Jeff Schaffer learned a key comedy rule from Sasha Baron Cohen

 Writer, director and producer Jeff Schaffer has worked on some of the biggest TV shows of the past 30 years.
 Following a gig as a writer on Seinfeld -- he didn't come up with Festivus, but he did think up the holiday's aluminum pole -- he's served as a writer, director and producer on Curb Your Enthusiasm for the past 11 years.
 The show wrapped its tenth season in March, the same month Schaffer launched a new show on FX called Dave that stars rapper/comedian Lil Dickey.

 While the show is definitely filled with humor, Dave deals with themes like mental illness in the black community, personal confidence, appropriation issues and creativity.
-And if working on Dave and Curb Your Enthusiasm wasn't enough, Shaffer also produced the new Netflix series Brew Brothers along with his brother Greg Schaffer.
-The comedy follows two brothers running an awful craft brewery in Van Nuys, California, which Shaffer proudly pointed out is the "porn capital of the world."
-And it's not lost on Shaffer that he's making a show with his brother about two brothers working together.
+And if working on Dave and Curb Your Enthusiasm wasn't enough, Schaffer also produced the new Netflix series Brew Brothers along with his brother Greg Schaffer.
+The comedy follows two brothers running an awful craft brewery in Van Nuys, California, which Schaffer proudly pointed out is the "porn capital of the world."
+And it's not lost on Schaffer that he's making a show with his brother about two brothers working together.

 During our wide-ranging interview, Schaffer talks about Brews Brothers, how he came up with the idea of the Festivus pole and when Larry David knows it's time for another season of Curb Your Enthusiasm (it's complicated).